 Take your AI innovations to the next level with GenAI Pinnacle.
 Fine-tune models like Gemini and unlock endless possibilities in NLP, image generation, and more.
 Dive in today!
 Explore Now

-Grad-CAM is required because it addresses the critical need for interpretability in deep learning models, providing a way to visualize and comprehend how these models arrive at their predictions without sacrificing the accuracy they offer in various computer vision tasks.
+Grad-CAM visualisation is required because it addresses the critical need for interpretability in deep learning models.
+It provides a way to visualize and comprehend how these models arrive at their predictions without sacrificing their accuracy in various computer vision tasks.

 +---------------------------------------+